VegNET

 Building business capacity and a sustainable workforce

 The REAG is a group of Gippsland growers and agronomists who advise the VegNET RDO and guide local extension activities and delivery.
-If you would like to be involved in this group please get in touch with Emily - the group meets around four times per year.
+If you would like to be involved in this group please get in touch with Amanda - the group meets around four times per year.

 Food & Fibre Gippsland also currently receives additional funding from the Future Drought Fund, which, through the VegNET RDO, delivers a demonstration project that aims to help grow Gippsland’s drought resilience with advanced irrigation technologies, including soil data monitoring.